 These buns are seriously just like Hostess or Little Debbie Honey Buns, but vegan!
 Sweet, flavored with vegan honey, and fried to perfection, these buns have a soft, pillowy interior with a slightly crispy, sticky exterior.
 YUM.

-Traditional honey buns don’t have a sugar cinnamon filling like cinnamon rolls do.
-These homemade honey buns are filled with a honey butter mixture and topped with a honey glaze.
+Traditional honey buns donโt have a sugar cinnamon filling like cinnamon rolls.
+These homemade honey buns are filled with a honey-butter mixture and topped with a lovely honey glaze.
 The dough is flavored with cinnamon and vanilla.

-Traditional honey buns that you buy at the store contain bee’s honey which isn’t vegan friendly.
-This recipe includes an easy homemade vegan honey that tastes very similar to bees honey.
-This honey bun recipe is also made without dairy and eggs making it completely vegan friendly!
+Traditional honey buns that you buy at the store contain beeโs honey which isnโt vegan-friendly.
+This recipe includes an easy homemade vegan honey that tastes similar to bee honey.
+This honey bun recipe is also made without dairy and eggs making it completely vegan-friendly!

 Yes!
 You can cook this recipe in the air fryer.
 It’s a great way to use less oil and still get a slightly crispy exterior.
 I also think air frying these buns is much easier than deep frying.

-Looking for more nostalgic vegan comfort food?
+Looking for more nostalgic comfort food?
 Check out these recipes!

 Ingredients